By Onz Chery

 “You know all those statistics that say how many people died, I always said that my dad wouldn’t be one of them because I pray to God,” he said.

-To add to the pain of Dorcelis being at the hospital, there was also a fear that one of them caught the virus from him because they were very close to him.
-Sondy even cut his hair.
+To add to the pain of Dorcelis being at the hospital, there was also a fear that one of them caught the virus because they were often next to him.
+Sondy even cut Dorcelis’s hair.

 As his family worried about him and each other at home, Dorcelis wasn’t sleeping at the hospital because of fear of getting worse.
 He didn’t fall asleep once during his five nights at the hospital.
 The only way he was communicating with his family was through text messages because he couldn’t talk properly as he was wearing the oxygen mask of a ventilator.

 On his fifth day hospitalized, Dorcelis’s doctor told him he was recovering and prayed with him.
-Dorcelis was sent home the following day, Apr.
-10, to practice self-isolation.
+Dorcelis was sent home the following day on Apr.
+10 to practice self-isolation.
 There was an immeasurable amount of joy between Dorcelis and his son when he came to pick him up.

 “I was really happy,” Dorcelis said.
 “I told Sondy ‘I’m alive [laughed], I didn’t die.’
 I thank God.
-I went in the hospital as a dead man, but God took me out.”
+I went to the hospital as a dead man, but God took me out.”

 Latest posts by Onz Chery (see all)